Unlinked monotone regression: Computation

+where for all $m\in\RR$, $B(m)=E\Phi_{\epsilon}(\epsilon+m)$, see Appendix \ref{appendixgradient}.
 In Appendix~\ref{sec:gradient-computation} we show how to derive the gradient of $\MM_n$ when $\Phi_\epsilon$ is either a Gaussian or a Laplace distribution.
 Thus, we can consider using a (first order) gradient descent algorithm for computation.

-Because of the structure of the solution, the above naive gradient descent algorithm can be modified to improve its speed.
-In practice, we have found that the solution generally is piecewise constant in the sense that the entries of $\bs m$ only contain a small (relative to $n$) number of unique values (although we don't have any quantitative theory for this observation yet).
-In Algorithm~\ref{alg:gradient-descent} we give a modified gradient descent algorithm, which makes use of this observation and of the fact that $\frac{\partial}{\partial m_i} \MM_n(\bs m)$ and $\frac{\partial}{\partial m_j} \MM_n(\bs m)$ are equal if $m_i = m_j$.
-In Algorithm~\ref{alg:gradient-descent} we use the notation $\bs m_{i:j}$ to denote the subvector of $\bs m$ given by the indices $\{ i, \ldots, j \}$.
+However, because the objective function is symmetric in all its $m_i$ components, at any stationary point at which some of the $m_i$'s are equal, no gradient-based method can tell if we could improve the objective function by allowing the equal $m_i$'s to take separate values.
+Thus, we will consider a second order method to solve this problem: we will compute a second derivative in a direction related to separating $m_i$ into two distinct values.